 - Production website.
-This is the version of your website that users will see.
+This is the live version of your website that users will see.
 If you’ve been careful throughout the development process, this iteration of your site should be bug-free and provide a flawless user experience.

 The Benefits of a Staging Site

-- Enable you to produce better websites,
+- Enable you to produce better websites

-- Provide you with the opportunity to catch errors and bugs without putting your site at risk,
+- Provide you with the opportunity to catch errors and bugs without putting your site at risk

-- Are usually relatively simple to set up, and
+- Are usually simple to create

-- Can be set up locally or online (depending on your preferences).
+- Can be set up locally or online (depending on your preferences)

 Having said that, there are some drawbacks to consider as well.

-Drawbacks of a Staging Site
+The Drawbacks of a Staging Site

 - It takes longer to update your website (as you need to test changes first).